 Despite the benefits of breastfeeding, there will come a time when weaning or offering other types of milk to our toddler happens.
+Milk in toddler diet is something every mum needs to consider.

 When our kids turned one year old, we celebrated their milestones with birthday cakes and the unlocking of new foods (read: more adult foods) in their diets.
 It was pretty much “YAY!
 Let’s explore and get more adventurous with their meals!”